slemens/ha-fusion-revive/README.md

 ## Acknowledgement

-Massive thanks to **matt8707**, the creator of the original ha-fusion project. ha-fusion-revive exists to keep his excellent work alive and usable.
+Massive thanks to **matt8707**, the creator of the original ha-fusion project.
+Fusion-Revive exists to keep his excellent work alive and usable.

 If you enjoy this project, please consider giving it a ⭐ on GitHub!